command-line-interface-pages/site.github.io/content/about/index.md

 make -f "$temp" remote-install
 {{< /code >}}

-To virefy whether if successfully installed to `/home/$USER/.local/bin` type `clip-view --version`.
+To verify whether if successfully installed to `/home/$USER/.local/bin` type `clip-view --version`.
 To view `cat` page just type `clip-view cat`.

-> Note for programmers: installation also can be done via clonning
+> Note for programmers: installation also can be done via cloning
 > [tools][tools] repo, moving to `clip-view` directory and issuing
 > `make install` command.